-The introduction to the Workbook states, “The purpose of the workbook is to train your mind in a systematic way to a different perception of everyone and everything in the world” (W-pI.In.4:1).
+The introduction to the Workbook states, “The purpose of the workbook is to train the mind in a systematic way to a different perception of everything in the world” (W-In.3:1).
 This lesson begins to teach us to work directly with our thoughts, and the first lesson is: They don’t mean anything.

 Our real thoughts are the thoughts of the Christ within us; they are not meaningless.
 What we call thinking, however, is not really thinking at all (this is made clear in Lesson 8).
 We have identified with our egos.
 The ego is like a tiny corner of our minds that we have cordoned off from the rest; we have convinced ourselves that it is the whole thing.
 The thoughts that swirl around in this little pocket of mind are totally unrepresentative of our true Self, and therefore, whether “good” or “bad,” they are meaningless.
 When we have trained ourselves to look at these thoughts objectively we will realize how true this is (1:6-7).

 The ego thoughts cover up our real thoughts.
 The “good” ones are at best shadows of the real, and shadows make it difficult to see.
 The “bad” ones are outright blocks to sight.
 “You do not want either” (2:6).
 Realizing that we don’t want the “bad” ones is fairly easy; realizing we don’t want the “good” ones is much more disconcerting and difficult.